christian-schlichtherle/neuron-di/README.md

 }
 ```

-In this unit test, `greetingService` is initialized using the `wire` macro in the package
-`global.namespace.neuron.di.scala`, which provides the Scala API of Neuron DI.
+The `wire` macro is located in the package `global.namespace.neuron.di.scala`, which provides the Scala API of
+Neuron&nbsp;DI.

+In this unit test, it's used to create the test neuron `greetingService`.
 The macro figures that the `GreetingService` interface has two synapse methods, `defaultLocale()` and
 `greetingMessages()`, and looks up corresponding methods or fields in the current scope.
 If no such methods or fields are available or if their (return) types are not assignment-compatible, then the macro